 - Service Catalog Management: Providing a ‘menu’ of IT services or self-service portals

 - Service Asset and Configuration Management: Controlling, monitoring, and documenting the configuration of assets that deliver services (e.g. company laptops)

 - Knowledge Management: Sharing ideas, experiences, and info to support good decision-making and prevent time-wasting searches

 - Service Level Management: Negotiating and meeting the agreed upon service level agreements, known as “SLAs” (e.g. ticket response and resolution times)

 Differentiating Between IT Help Desk and Service Desk

-Similar to the potential confusion between ITSM and ITIL, there are two other ITSM terms that can mean different things to different people – “IT help desk” and “service desk.”
+Similar to the potential confusion between ITSM and ITIL, two other ITSM terms can mean different things to different people: “IT help desk” and “service desk.”

 If you would like to read more on this, Joe the IT Guy has written more on the distinction between the two terms in his Are You An IT Help Desk Or An IT Service Desk? blog.

 This guide has illustrated that ITSM is a wide-ranging craft that can benefit your IT organization and company.
 Simply put:

 - ITSM increases the speed, cost-efficiency, and effectiveness of IT service